Bankruptcy for general partnerships or partnerships with joint liability

 - The district court will consider the application for bankruptcy and assess whether or not the general partnership is insolvent.
 If the general partnership is insolvent, the district court will open bankruptcy proceedings and an administrator will be appointed.

-- Bankruptcy means that all the partnership's assets will be seized in favour of the joint creditors.
+Bankruptcy means that all the partnership's assets will be seized in favour of the joint creditors.
 When the district court has opened bankruptcy proceedings, everyone who acts on behalf of the enterprise will immediately lose the right of disposal over the assets.
-The right of disposal is transferred by the administrator to the bankruptcy estate.
+The right of disposal is transferred by the bankruptcy estate.

-- 'Assets' means all assets which belong to the partnership, such as cash, bank accounts, real property, vehicles, operating equipment, outstanding receivables, plant and machinery, registered trademarks and patent rights.
+- 'Assets' means all assets belonging to the partnership, such as cash, bank accounts, real property, vehicles, operating equipment, outstanding receivables, plant and machinery, registered trademarks and patent rights.

 - The partners, any board and the general manager of the partnership are obliged to assist the estate free of charge.
 They are obliged to provide the district court and administrator with all necessary information concerning their financial circumstances and their business before and during the bankruptcy proceedings.
 The debtor is also obliged to help obtain accounting vouchers and other documents of importance for the estate administration and provide other assistance as necessary.